kendallroden/DockerToolingLabs/README.md

 **Important: Before continuing with the lab, ensure Docker For Desktop is in Linux-mode.** To confirm you are in Linux-mode, use the following steps:
 1. Right-click the Docker Desktop icon located in the lower right-hand corner of your taskbar
 2. If you are in Linux-mode already, you will see `Switch to Windows containers`.
 Otherwise, you will need to select `Switch to Linux containers`.
-    > This switch will tell Docker Desktop to use the MobyLinuxVM in Hyper-V in order to run Linux containers.
+    > This switch will tell Docker Desktop to use the MobyLinuxVM in Hyper-V to run Linux containers.
 You can view this VM by opening `Hyper-V Manager`.

     ![](content/MobyLinuxVM.png)

 3. Once you have confirmed you are in Linux-Mode, return to Visual Studio.
 Right-click your `WebFrontEnd` project in the Solution Explorer, select `Add` from the menu and then proceed to select `Docker Support`.
 You will then be prompted to select a target operating system: Windows or Linux.
-Click 'OK' to continue.
+Select `Linux` and then click 'OK' to continue.

-    > Note: Due to the fact .NET Core is cross-platform, the `WebFrontEnd` application is capable of running in a Windows or Linux container.
-This lab will target Linux.
-You can adapt the instructions to use Windows containers if you desire.
+    > Note: .NET Core is cross-platform, therefore the `WebFrontEnd` application can run on Windows and Linux.
+You can adapt the lab instructions to target Windows if you desire.

    ![](content/image4.png)

-4. By adding Docker Support, you should see that a `Dockerfile` has been added *automagically* at the project level.
+4. After adding Docker Support, validate that a `Dockerfile` was added to the `WebFrontEnd` project.

    > This lab assumes prior experience with Dockerfiles.
 If you would like to learn more about Dockerfiles, check out the following resources:
    > - [Dockerfile Reference Documentation by Docker](https://docs.docker.com/engine/reference/builder/)
    > - [.NET and multi-stage Dockerfiles by Steve Lasker](https://blogs.msdn.microsoft.com/stevelasker/2017/09/11/net-and-multistage-dockerfiles/)

     **Recently, Microsoft changed the hosting location for Microsoft .NET Core container images.
 This change is not yet reflected in the auto-generated Dockerfile.
 Therefore, we will update it manually to adhere to best practices.
-For more information about Microsoft Container Registry, check out the links below:**
+For more information on the Microsoft Container Registry:**

    > - [Microsoft syndicates container catalog by Steve Lasker](https://azure.microsoft.com/en-us/blog/microsoft-syndicates-container-catalog/)
    > - [.NET Core Container Images now Published to Microsoft Container Registry by Richard Lander](https://devblogs.microsoft.com/dotnet/net-core-container-images-now-published-to-microsoft-container-registry/)